-- 1. The removal of the existing cottage and sheds and construction of the new cottage shall be sited and carried out in accordance with the application documents and plans attached to this consent labelled Plan A E. If there is any conflict between the information supplied with the consent application and any conditions of this consent then the conditions of consent shall prevail. - 2.
-The exterior walls of the new cottage shall be setback at least 1.0 metre from the eastern boundary adjoining Lot 44 DP5620 (the Open Space Zone) and at least 4.5 metres from the northern boundary adjoining the Stephens Bay Road reserve. - 3.
+- 1. The removal of the existing cottage and sheds and construction of the new cottage (known as concept 3) shall be sited and carried out in accordance with the application documents and plans attached to this consent labelled Plan A C and dated September 2008.
+If there is any conflict between the information supplied with the consent application and any conditions of this consent then the conditions of consent shall prevail. - 2.
+The exterior walls of the new cottage shall be setback at least 2.0 metres from the eastern boundary adjoining Lot 44 DP5620 (the Open Space Zone) and at least 5.2 metres from the northern boundary adjoining the Stephens Bay Road reserve. - 3.
 The exterior of the cottage shall be finished and maintained in the following colours: